-My eldest, who is now seven, is still reluctant to get involved with vegetable prep but he does love baking cakes and in particular he loves bread making.
-My five year old daughter and two year old son however can’t wait to get stuck into whatever kitchen task I throw at them (apart from sweeping the floor which everyone is reluctant to do apart from the toddler who does a terrible job and always bangs his head on the table).
+My eldest, who is now seven, is still reluctant to get involved with vegetable prep.
+However, he does love baking cakes and in particular he loves bread making.
+My five year old daughter and two year old son can't wait to get stuck into whatever kitchen task I throw at them.
+Apart from sweeping the floor, which everyone is reluctant to do apart from the toddler who does a terrible job and always bangs his head on the table.

 *Note to self: teach them how to wash up too.*

 I wanted to share with Sneaky Veg readers some of the reasons why I think cooking with your kids is brilliant - and yes, that includes cooking with toddlers too, and if you don't do it often enough, why you should start.

 Skills for life